Skip to content

 image_height: 376

-Next, there is an extrinsics matrix required in this file with the following format:
+Afterwards, there is an extrinsics matrix between camera and IMU required with the following format:

 body_T_cam0: !!opencv-matrix